-On 21 March 2012, the Commission issued proposals for new rules governing the posting of workers in Europe (EU1204011I).
-The aim is to increase protection for posted workers and to clarify the debate around the primacy of freedom to provide services and employment rights that has resulted from ECJ case law.
+The Commission recognised the need to resolve the problems of implementation and interpretation of the Directive and on 21 March 2012 issued proposals for new rules governing the posting of workers in Europe (EU1204011I).
+The aim was to increase protection for posted workers and to clarify the debate around the primacy of freedom to provide services and employment rights that has resulted from ECJ case law.

 - set more ambitious standards to inform workers and companies about their rights and obligations (Article 5);

 - establish clear rules for cooperation between national authorities in charge of posting (Article 6);